ilanazane/ilanazane.github.io/docs/about.markdown

 ## Personal Intersts

-My hobbies include 3D Printing ( I have an Ender 3V2 which has been amazing), bullet journaling, gardening, and playing tennis.
+Ilana's hobbies include 3D Printing ( she has an Ender 3V2 which has been amazing), bullet journaling, gardening, and playing tennis.